Liza Araneta Marcos: First Lady of the Philippines (2022–present)

 On August 9, 2022, Araneta Marcos served as the guest of honor at the graduation of the VIP Protection Course Class 128-2022 at the Presidential Security Group (PSG) Headquarters in Malacañang Park.
 On August 15, 2022, she attended the Indian Independence Day reception at the Shangri-La at the Fort, Manila.
-In a inauguration event on November 3, 2022, Araneta Marcos was named as the National President and Chief Girl Scout of the Girl Scouts of the Philippines.
+On November 3, 2022, Araneta Marcos was named as National President and Chief Girl Scout of the Girl Scouts of the Philippines.

-On 27 October 2025, she participated in the "Spouses' Programme" at the 47th ASEAN Summit in Kuala Lumpur as the First Lady of Philippines.

 Renovations at the Malacañang Palace

 During the early days of Bongbong Marcos' presidency, Araneta Marcos spearheaded the renovation of Malacañang Palace to enhance and modernize its interiors with Filipino designs.
-The last major renovation occurred in 1978-1979 under Former First Lady Imelda Marcos.
+The last major renovation occurred in 1978–1979 under former first lady Imelda Marcos.
 Key areas, including the Reception Hall, Grand Staircase, Internal House Affairs Office, Office of the Social Secretary, Protocol Office, Functional Staff Quarters (formerly the Engineering Warehouse), the central kitchen, Palace Gates, staff offices, and staff sleeping quarters underwent significant improvements.
 The renovation also introduced a new indoor garden, enhancing key areas with plants and flowers.
 Renovation works were also carried out in the Bahay Pangulo, the current residence of President Bongbong Marcos, which was completed on October 2024.

 Araneta Marcos also launched renovation projects at the Bahay Ugnayan Museum, the Teus Mansion, and the Goldenberg Mansion, which now serves as museums showcasing the country's culture and history made by Philippine Presidents.
 The Bahay Ugnayan Museum currently displays the incumbent President Bongbong Marcos's life through the years, while the Teus Mansion displays various memorabilia used by Former Presidents and First Ladies.
 Meanwhile, the Goldenberg Mansion is currently renovated into an events venue for specialized events.
 However, criticisms have been made over lavish events held at the said mansion.

 Laperal Mansion renovation

 In March 2024, the Laperal Mansion, also known as the Presidential Guest House, was reopened as the mansion was renovated and currently serves as a guest house for VIP officials, foreign heads of state, and foreign dignitaries.
-The renovation project included the renovation of the Mansion's state rooms, guest bedrooms, and a spa, with rooms named after key figures in Philippine History and Past Philippine Presidents, while partnering with local artists and designers for the designs incorporated in each room.
+The renovation project included the renovation of the Mansion's state rooms, guest bedrooms, and a spa, with rooms named after key figures in Philippine history and past Philippine presidents, while partnering with local artists and designers for the designs incorporated in each room.